ankur-j-org/guardian/README.md

 # Example

-Let's take a look at a quick example of using **guardian** to build a simple middleware for authenticating user and verifying payload.
+Let's take a look at a quick example of using **guardian** to build a simple middleware for authenticating user and authorizing payload.

-**User Authentication**
+**1. User Authentication**

 Create a Permssion class in your desired file eg: `app/permission.py` by inherinting the **permission** class from guardian module and overriding the **guard** method